ImperialCollegeLondon/machine-learning-tutorials/index.md

 #### Speaker : [Dr. José Miguel Hernández-Lobato](https://jmhl.org)

-Speaker's Bio : Since Sep 2016, Dr Hernández-Lobato is a Lecturer in Machine Learning at the Department of Engineering in the University of Cambridge, UK.
+Speaker's Bio : Since Sep 2016, Hernández-Lobato is a Lecturer in Machine Learning at the Department of Engineering in the University of Cambridge, UK.
 Before that he was a postdoctoral fellow in the Harvard Intelligent Probabilistic Systems group at the School of Engineering and Applied